 Comrade: Oh.
 Oh.
 My life makes so much more sense now.
 I. I have to take some time to think about this.

 Me: Do you want maple syrup?

 How do you look someone in the eye when you're losing by 100 points, and then your same sex partner plays "faggot" on a triple word score?
 Like, you see that, and you politely leave and never come to game night again, right?

-Sleepy Dude: Do you think camels go to Heaven?
+Sleepy Comrade: Do you think camels go to Heaven?